 But who is Elena Lasconi?

-A former journalist turned politician, she is the mayor of the small city of Câmpulung and USR’s leader.
-As a 2024 presidential candidate, she emphasizes justice reform, labor tax reduction, economic reforms and better public infrastructure.
+A former journalist turned politician, Elena Valerica Lasconi is the Mayor of the small city of Câmpulung and USR’s leader.
+As a 2025 presidential candidate, she emphasizes justice reform, labor tax reduction, economic reforms and better public infrastructure.

 Of course, the summary above is just the tip of the iceberg.
-If you want to get truly in-depth, you should read on to learn more about the strong woman who might become Romania’s first female president in history.
+If you want to get truly in-depth, you should read everything about the politician who was so close to writing history – becoming Romania’s first ever female president.

 Elena Lasconi’s Personal Life